burnsr77/burnsr77.github.io/cv/index.md

 2005 Senior thesis, expanding on the independent study, but focusing on how cultural globalization is affecting the influence of bookstores in Viet Nam.
 Presented at EKU in December, 2005.

-## Teaching Experience<a name="teaching"></a>
+## Teaching Experience <a name="teaching"></a>

 *Full Courses*

-2014 (expected) GEOG 301: “Cultural Geography”
+2014 (expected) GEOG 301: "Cultural Geography"

-2013 GEOG 102: “The Making of World Regions”
+2013 GEOG 102: "The Making of World Regions"

-2012 GEOG 461: “Urban GIS”
+2012 GEOG 461: "Urban GIS"

 *Invited Lectures*

-2012 Guest lecture in GEOG 469/569: “GIS Workshop”
+2012 Guest lecture in GEOG 469/569: "GIS Workshop"

-2012 Guest lecture in GEOG 461/561: “Urban GIS”
+2012 Guest lecture in GEOG 461/561: "Urban GIS"

-2010 “Participatory Mapping” Imagining America Site Visit
+2010 "Participatory Mapping" Imagining America Site Visit

 *Teaching Assistant*